zideliu/StyleDrop-PyTorch/README.md

 ## Training & Inference
 First, download VQGAN from this [link](https://drive.google.com/file/d/13S_unB87n6KKuuMdyMnyExW0G1kplTbP/view) (from [MAGE](https://github.com/LTH14/mage), thanks!), and put the downloaded VQGAN in `assets/vqgan_jax_strongaug.ckpt`.

-Then,download the pre-trained checkpoints from this [link](https://huggingface.co/nzl-thu/MUSE/tree/main/assets/ckpts) to `assets/ckpts` for evaluation or to continue training for more iterations.
+Then, download the pre-trained checkpoints from this [link](https://huggingface.co/nzl-thu/MUSE/tree/main/assets/ckpts) to `assets/ckpts` for evaluation or to continue training for more iterations.

 finally, prepare empty_feature by runnig command `python extract_empty_feature.py`